openshift-pipelines/pipeline-service/gitops/pac/README.md

 ## Pipelines

-A pipeline for the registration of new clusters to ArgoCD and kcp will shortly be made available.
+A pipeline for the registration of new clusters to ArgoCD is available.
+The registration to kcp will shortly be made available as well.